jtarrio/webrtlsdr/docs/highlevel.md

 ### Events

 The `Demodulator` class can dispatch `stereo-status` events.
 Those events have a `detail` property that contains a boolean value that indicates if the current signal is in stereo or not.
-This event is dispatched whenever the signal switches from stereo to mono or vice versa.
+This event is dispatched whenever the signal switches from stereo to mono, or vice versa.

 ```typescript
 demodulator.addEventListener("stereo-status", onStereoStatus);